apisyouwonthate/api-glossary/README.md

 ## OAS

-This is just shorthand for the [OpenAPI Specification[(#openapi)], which is [Markdown files on the internet](https://github.com/OAI/OpenAPI-Specification/tree/master/versions) and [JSON schemas](https://github.com/OAI/OpenAPI-Specification/tree/master/schemas) defining how each version of OpenAPI should work.
+This is just shorthand for the [OpenAPI Specification[(#openapi)], which is [Markdown files on the internet](https://github.com/OAI/OpenAPI-Specification/tree/master/versions) defining how each version of OpenAPI should work.

 ## OpenAPI

-Aliases include "OpenAPI Specification"
+Aliases include "OpenAPI Specification".

 The new name of the [API Description](#api-description) Format, which is defined in an [API Specification](#api-specification).
 It used to be called [Swagger](#swagger).